 The MCAT and GPA averages above are for all schools.
 When you are deciding where to apply, you should compare your stats with the averages for your specific target schools and adjust accordingly.

 Using data from these four areas can help you create an application strategy that will work best for you.
-For more assistance, contact me or my colleagues for a consultation to receive the personalized feedback and guidance you need to become part of the 39.6% of applicants who matriculate!
+For more assistance, work with me or my colleagues to receive the personalized feedback and guidance you need to become part of the 41.3% of applicants who matriculate!

-• Applying to Medical School with Low Stats: What You Need to Know
+• Applying to Medical School With Low Stats, a free guide

 • 5 Questions to Help You Decide Where to Apply to Med School